 They measure.
 If CO testing is part of your contractor's standard protocols, he will advise you before servicing or installing equipment.
 Odds are, when the tech walks into your house, he'll be carrying some C.O.
 Monitor to check if unsafe C.O. levels are present immediately.
 When working on the equipment, he will likely drill a hole in the appliance's flue and insert the probe of an electronic combustion analyzer to check actual burner performance.
 Additional performance testing might also require holes to be drilled into the ductwork.
 Once he's finished testing, he should provide documentation and review his results with you.

 Carbon monoxide test in Columbus.
 C.O. home testing in Columbus.

-As a consumer you should expect your contractor to be trained in current technology that makes sure you're heating system is safe, comfortable and efficient.
-These are probably things you may expect are mandatory, but unfortunately they're not.
-The number one benefit of having an NCI Certified CO/Combustion Analyst test your home and appliances for carbon monoxide is his extensive training and knowledge.
+As a consumer, you should expect your contractor to be trained in current technology to ensure your heating system is safe, comfortable, and efficient.
+These are probably things you may wish to be mandatory, but unfortunately, they're not.